rfjakob/gocryptfs/Documentation/extractloop.md

 # huge numbers of files.
 ```

-Memory usage stabilises at 119MiB, we do not run of fds,
+Memory usage stabilises at 119MiB, we do not run out of fds,
-and the interation time is stable at 37 seconds.
+and the iteration time is stable at 37 seconds.
 The test
 runs slower in the beginning due to xfstests running in
 parallel on the test machine.